akanainc/smartbear-alertsite-cm-integration/README.md

 ## SmartBear AlertSite Community Manager Integration
 This integration demonstrates basic integration with SmartBear AlertSite external monitoring solution.
 Provided is a simple widget that retrieves monitor data for the given API version.
 More complex interesting scenarios are possible by extending this widget.
 It is indented to be a starting point for you.

+Note: There are security considerations that need to be addressed by simply making Policy Manager policy.

 ## SmartBear AlertSite
 ### About the SmartBear AlertSite